captnSudo/Training/README.md

 ## Keyboard Monkey vs Mastery

-It is false that only practical training count.
+It is false that only practical training count as expertise as been demonstrated to be a combination of theoretical and practical knowledge/experience.

 # REVIEWS